 We say it a lot on our website, at home shows, and in our advertisements, but ponds really are the best thing that people never knew they wanted.
 So many people get excited about the prospect of a pond or waterfall in their backyard, but then they talk themselves out of it because they are worried about maintenance or something someone said in passing 30 years ago.
 The reality is that if you let us build your water feature the right way from the start, you can expect to spend ten minutes or less each week maintaining your pond.
 Below are some of the common myths we often get asked about.

-There is a constant fear in the water gardening community that predators will help themselves to your prize koi, shubunkin, or goldfish.
-While it is healthy to respect the vulnerability of your fish to Heron and other critters, forewarned is forearmed!
+Most importantly, you absolutely do not have to have fish in your pond.
+Not everyone is into koi.
+However, with the people who do want koi, there is a constant fear in the water gardening community that predators will help themselves to your prize koi, shubunkin, or goldfish.
+While it is healthy to respect the vulnerability of your fish to heron and other critters, forewarned is forearmed!
 Install proper fish caves, overhangs, and water plants to ensure your fish can get out of sight.

 In a naturally balanced ecosystem, koi and plants complement and need one another.
 Plants help to keep the water quality balanced as well as provide hiding places for fish to escape from sight.

 There are many two-foot deep ponds around the country, full of happy and healthy koi.
 The concern is that the pond be deep enough to allow the koi to escape predators.
 Install fish caves, rock overhangs, and plant material to allow your fish to get out of sight.

 This myth comes from the aquarium industry and has a lot to do with the fact that an aquarium is a much smaller body of water.
 Bring Mother Nature into the picture and how easy it is.
 A pond is a natural environment.
 The water quality will fluctuate based on the weather and season, but you definitely won't be doing daily testing.